eladmeidar/SimpleStateMachine/README.md

 moving this project from private to public status. the people that worked on this project and myself especially are sincerely sorry and we absolutely 100% didn't mean to offend anyone. sorry. :(

-# SimpleStateMachine
+# SimplerStateMachine

-__SimpleStateMachine__ is a simple (suprisingly) state machine aimed to provide a simpler implementation and setup for ruby based state machines.
+__SimplerStateMachine__ is a simple (suprisingly) state machine aimed to provide a simpler implementation and setup for ruby based state machines.
 It supports:

 * States as enum